 Theme Parks: Considerations for Adults with Autism

-Theme parks have services for people who have trouble waiting a conventional queue.
+Theme parks have services for people who have trouble waiting in a conventional queue.
 They can allow people with autism to use an alternate entrance and wait outside the line until it is their turn to enter the alternate entrance.
 This way the person can manage their environment while they wait.

 - Disneyland DAS